Health Benefits Of Lavender Essential Oil: Lavandula Vera

 The trouble is that these medications can often make you feel drowsy or are ineffective (it’s usually the sleep that’s induced by them that helps you to recover).
 Not to mention the fact that cough mixtures can be harmful to you if you take the wrong dosage.
 However, none of these problems come from using lavender oil as a treatment.

 By inhaling the oil directly from the container, or utilizing it in a steam treatment, you can effectively help to soothe a sore throat and loosen up phlegm that may be worsening your infection.
-The oil also helps to strengthen your immune system and flush out toxins or bacteria that cause you to be ill in the first place.
+The oil can also help to strengthen your immune system and flush out toxins.

 Unlike most conventional treatments, lavender oil helps to treat the infection from the root cause, not only the superficial symptoms.
 It’s definitely worth having a vial of this oil in your home during those cold winters or around flu season.

-Anyone who’s ever had problems with sleep issues knows how damaging the effects can be on your health and life in general.
-In fact, studies have shown that irregular sleeping patterns, or not getting enough sleep on a regular basis can lead to the development of various illnesses and ailments later in life.
-These range from having a weaker immune system and increased weight gain, to more serious issues like depression and even cancer.
+Anyone who’s ever had problems with sleep issues knows how damaging the effects can be to your health.
+In fact, studies have shown that irregular sleeping patterns, or not getting enough sleep regularly can lead to the development of various health risks later in life.
+These range from having a weaker immune system and weight gain, to more serious issues like depression and even cancer.

 So, enabling your body to get enough rest is important for leading a healthy life.
 Without enough sleep, your body cannot regenerate the strength and energy it needs to defend itself against infection or stimulate healthy cell and tissue growth.
 These are essential for healing wounds and preventing disease and infection.

 As you inhale the steam, you’ll soon feel your mind and body relax and unwind.
-After 5-10 minutes, you should feel calm and ready for a good night’s rest.
-You can even add a few drops of the oil to your pillows to help induce a long, peaceful sleep throughout the night.
-After a week of good sleep – you’ll feel happier, more energized and healthier in general.
+After at most 10 minutes, you should feel calm and ready for a good night’s rest.
+You can even take a few drops of the oil and add them to your pillow.
+This helps you to induce a long, peaceful sleep throughout the night.
+After a week of good sleep, you’ll feel happier, more energized, and healthier in general.

-If you live in an area that is commonly affected by insects or you enjoy spending time in the outdoors, then you’ll know how important having a good insect repellent is.
-Being bitten is annoying, painful and can even be harmful – so avoiding insects is definitely a necessity.
+If the area that you live has many insects or you enjoy spending time in the outdoors, then you’ll know how important having a good insect repellent is.
+Getting a bite is annoying, painful, and can even be harmful.
+So, avoiding insects is definitely a necessity.

-Most of the common insect repelling balms or sprays tend to contain harmful chemical additives that cause irritation on the surface of your skin.
-On top of this, the toxins can easily be absorbed into your body through your skin or olfactory gland (situated in the nose) and eventually make you ill.
+Most of the common insect-repelling balms or sprays tend to contain harmful chemical additives that can irritate your skin.
+On top of this, the toxins absorb easily into your body through your skin or olfactory gland (situated in the nose).
+This can eventually make you ill.

-So, if you’re trying to keep insects at bay without risking your own health to do so, then I’d highly recommend using lavender essential oil as a natural and healthy alternative.
-The oil’s scent is strong and has fixative properties – meaning that it will last a long time once applied.
+So, if you’re trying to keep insects at bay without risking your own health to do so, then I’d highly recommend using lavender essential oil as a healthy and natural alternative.
+The oil’s scent is strong and has fixative properties which means that it will last a long time once applied.

-It can easily be rubbed onto the exposed parts of your skin as well as burned in an oil burner to help deter insects.
-The oil can also be added to DIY candles and burned as an effective insect repellent.
+It can also easily be rubbed onto the exposed parts of your skin.
+You can also burn it in an oil burner to help deter insects.
+Also, you can add the oil to DIY candles and burn as an effective insect repellent.
 It also has a great scent and will help to soothe and nourish your skin, whilst healing previous insect bites.

-As with anything in life – too much of a good thing can be bad for you.
-Lavender oil is largely considered a safe, non-toxic substitute to many of the conventional, pharmaceutical treatments we know so well in this era.
-The truth of the matter is that they come with loads of harmful side-effects that could potentially ruin your life, let alone worsen your current level of health.
+As with anything in life, too much of a good thing can be bad for you.
+Lavender oil is largely considered a safe, non-toxic substitute to many of the conventional, pharmaceutical treatments.
+The truth is that they come with loads of harmful side-effects that could potentially worsen your current level of health.

 That being said, there are some basic rules that come with using any essential oils.
 If you stick to these, you shouldn’t ever have any problems.
 Firstly, it’s best to avoid all essential oils during pregnancy and on children under the age of 8.
 Although they’re all-natural, they’re still quite potent and can affect you and your child’s hormonal balance as well as the birthing process.
 If you do decide to use them during pregnancy, it’s best to consult a doctor first.

-Besides that, simply patch testing any essential oil on the surface of your skin is a good way to ensure that you don’t suffer from an allergic reaction.
-If you know you’re allergic to particular plant, stay away from that particular essential oil.
+Besides that, simply patch testing any essential oil on the surface of your skin is a good way to make sure you don’t have an allergic reaction.
+If you know you’re allergic to a particular plant, stay away from its essential oil.
 Finally, only use the oil in regulated doses, as using too much can lead to an upset stomach or headaches.
-So balance is key and if you use the oil responsibly – you shouldn’t have any problems.
+So balance is key and if you use the oil responsibly you shouldn’t have any problems.

-To conclude, I’ll reiterate what I said in the opening of this article – I would recommend that bulgarian lavender essential oil becomes a staple in every household.
+To conclude, I’ll repeat what I said in the opening of this article: I would recommend that Bulgarian lavender essential oil becomes a staple in every household.
 It’s a tremendously useful natural oil and can help to treat a wide variety of ailments and illnesses.

-Bulgarian Lavender essential oil is particularly useful because it’s a highly concentrated form of the of the plant and is rich in phytochemicals and naturally occurring compounds.
-It has a lasting and wonderful scent that can help to stimulate the sense and help you unwind.
+Bulgarian lavender essential oil is particularly useful because it’s a highly concentrated form of the plant and is rich in phytochemicals and naturally occurring compounds.
+It has a lasting and wonderful scent that can help to stimulate the senses and help you unwind.

-If you’re looking for a natural flu treatment or even just want to relax and unwind more often – Lavender oil is perfect for you.
-It is a readily available and cost-effective alternative to the conventional medications available on the market and is better for your overall health and happiness levels.
-Bulgarian Lavender Essential oil definitely ranks high on my list of essential oils.
+If you’re in need of a natural flu treatment or even just want to relax and unwind more often, lavender oil is perfect for you.
+It is a readily available and cost-effective alternative to the conventional medications available.
+It’s also better for your overall health and happiness levels.
+Bulgarian lavender essential oil definitely ranks high on my list of essential oils.
 The results will speak for themselves.